haxe-continuation/haxe-continuation/README.md

       }
     }

-Another way to write a CPS function is putting `@:build(com.dongxiguo.continuation.Continuation.cpsByMeta("cps"))` before a class, and marking the CPS functions in that class as `@cps`:
+Another way to write a CPS function is putting `@:build(com.dongxiguo.continuation.Continuation.cpsByMeta(":cps"))` before a class, and marking the CPS functions in that class as `@:cps`:

     import com.dongxiguo.continuation.Continuation;
-    @:build(com.dongxiguo.continuation.Continuation.cpsByMeta("cps"))
+    @:build(com.dongxiguo.continuation.Continuation.cpsByMeta(":cps"))
     class Sample2
     {
       // An asynchronous function without automatically CPS transformation.